eddrichjanzzenang/eddrichjanzzenang.github.io/_posts/blog/_posts/2021-06-17-vs-code-react-setup.md

 }
 ```

   Success!
-Emmet should now be working!!! :cool:
+Emmet should now be working!!! :raised_hands:

 #### 2. Prettier Plugin